krisfur/LArPix-Packet-Maker/README.md

 - Run in separate terminal before running packet-maker.py

 ## packet-maker.py
-- Takes one argument: HDF% file with LArPix data
+- Takes one argument: HDF5 file with LArPix data
 - Converts the HDF5 data to packets, then into PACMAN stryle messages
 - Sends messages at a rate defined by timestamps in the data (waits as long as the difference between timestamps of each message)